digitalmadness/termux-x11-addon-packages/README.md

 export DISPLAY=:0
 xfce4-session

-Now we can configure shortcut for easy launch (In order to use shortcuts featture, you need Termux:widget addon, get it from here: https://f-droid.org/en/packages/com.termux.widget/ )
+Now we can configure shortcut for easy launch, in order to use shortcuts featture, you need Termux:widget addon, get it from here: https://f-droid.org/en/packages/com.termux.widget/

 Run in Termux: